BestTimesToVisit.com Logo

 activity

-Embark on a quintessential Cambridge experience by hiring a punt and gliding along the River Cam.
-Drift past the magnificent 'College Backs,' marveling at the architectural grandeur of King's College Chapel and the Bridge of Sighs.
-For an extra touch, pack a picnic basket with local cheeses and a bottle of Pimm's to enjoy as you soak in the idyllic scenery.
+Embrace the quintessential Cambridge experience by hiring a punt and gently gliding along the River Cam.
+Drift past the magnificent 'College Backs,' marveling at the architectural grandeur of King's College Chapel and the Bridge of Sighs from a unique waterside perspective.
+Consider a guided tour for fascinating historical anecdotes, or pack a picnic for a leisurely afternoon.

 Best time: Apr-Oct